 Since 2010, the government has backpedaled on reforms and taken a more nationalist and populist approach towards economic management.
 The government has favored national industries, and specifically government-linked businesses, through legislation, regulation, and public procurements.
 In 2010 and 2012, the government increased taxes on foreign-dominated sectors, such as banking and retail, because the move helped to raise revenues and decrease the budget deficit, thereby allowing Hungary to maintain access to EU development funds.
 The policy deterred private investment, however.

 In 2011 and 2014, Hungary nationalized private pension funds.
 The move squeezed financial service providers out of the system, but it also helped Hungary curb its public debt and lower its budget deficit to below 3% of GDP, as subsequent pension contributions have been channeled into the state-managed pension fund.
 Hungary’s public debt (at 73.9% of GDP) is still high compared to EU peers in Central Europe.
 Despite these reversals, real GDP growth has remained robust in the past several years because EU funding increased, EU demand for Hungarian exports rose, and domestic household consumption rebounded.
-To further boost household consumption ahead of an anticipated 2018 election, the government has announced plans to increase the minimum wage and public sector salaries, decrease taxes on foodstuffs and services, cut the personal income tax from 16% to 15%, and introduce a uniform 9% business tax for small and medium-sized enterprises and large companies.
-Real GDP growth slowed in 2016 due to a cyclical decrease in EU funding, but increased to 3.8% in 2017, in part as Budapest front-loaded drawdowns of EU funds ahead of the planned 2018 election.
+To further boost household consumption, the government increased the minimum wage and public sector salaries, decreased taxes on foodstuffs and services, cut the personal income tax from 16% to 15%, and introduced a uniform 9% business tax for small and medium-sized enterprises and large companies.
+Real GDP growth increased to 3.8% in 2017, and 4.4 in 2018.

 Sources: CIA Factbook, MTI, IMF, OECD, FocusEconomics